 Can I get a ticket removed after I have already pled guilty?

 If you already pled guilty to a speeding violation and it's been noted on your driving record, it's difficult to remove.
-You could hire a lawyer and attempt to get it removed, or you can simply wait for the ticket to fall off of your record in a few years.
+You could hire a lawyer and attempt to get it removed, or you can wait for the ticket to fall off of your record in a few years.
 The good news is the courts usually try to avoid this situation because of the time and cost involved, so they sometimes offer opportunities to wipe the ticket from your record before entering a plea.

 Is it worth fighting a speeding ticket?

 It depends on your situation.
-You should consider the events leading up to your ticket and whether you believe you have a good case for having it reversed.
+You should consider the events leading up to your ticket and whether you have a good case for having it reversed.
 For example, maybe your speedometer was faulty, or you were experiencing a medical emergency.
 Unless you feel comfortable representing yourself in court, you may also need to hire an attorney, which can be pricey.
 The local court will also make a difference – some are willing to drop tickets or points for drivers with otherwise clean driving records, while others aren't so generous.